deechoe/torrench/README.md

 _Torrench initially began as a python learning project for me.
 I am sure there are ways to implement code I wrote in a better/efficient way.
 If you find any, please **update me**._

 _I'll continue updating it, add new features and try making it better and more efficient._
+_If you find this tool helpful, spread the word please.
+Thank you!_

 ## Features
 * ~~ads ads ads~~ Now surf torrents **Ad-free**